Spanish Guitar (song): Music video

 The music video for "Spanish Guitar" opens with Braxton floating on top of the water.
 The scene quickly changes to a crowded cafe and centers on a man (portrayed by Kamar de los Reyes) playing the guitar.
 The scene changes to a modern white and red room where Braxton, wearing a red dress, sings her longing to be in his arms.
 There are several shots of him playing the guitar with the guitar morphing into Braxton in his arms.
 Towards the end, he and Braxton have a dance scene together.
+The video ends into a fade-out of Braxton in bed, with a guitar.
 The video was directed by Billie Woodruff, who also directed the videos for "Un-Break My Heart", "He Wasn't Man Enough", and "Just Be a Man About It".